sleevs/JavaDesignPattern/README.md

 This repository contains practical implementations of classical software design patterns using Java.

-The goal of this project is to study reusable software architecture solutions and demonstrate how design patterns can be applied to real-world scenarios such as APIs, distributed systems, notifications, and enterprise applications.
+The goal of this project is to study reusable software architecture solutions and demonstrate how design patterns can be applied in real-world scenarios such as APIs, distributed systems, notifications, and enterprise applications.

 ---